goran-mahovlic/SmartZG/README.md

 	[x] https://github.com/BastilleResearch/gr-lora

 ## LoRaWAN
 ### LoRaWAN is a media access control (MAC) protocol for wide area networks.
 It is designed to allow low-powered devices to communicate with Internet-connected applications over the long range wireless connections.
 https://stackforce.github.io/LoRaMac-doc/group___l_o_r_a_m_a_c.html

 	[x] Encrypted (AES-128)
 	[x] Half-Duplex communication - transmission of data in just one direction at a time (walkie-talkie)

 ISM bands 915 US 868 in EU

-[x] In EU you can send only 1% of the time on some frequencies 0.1% [x] One band 10% of the time
+	- In EU you can send only 1% of the time on some frequencies 0.1%
+	- One band 10% of the time
-[x] 1% of time is just 36 seconds in one hour
+	- 1% of time is just 36 seconds in one hour

 Time spendt on air depends of SF and message lenght Here goes great picture of AIR time

 Protocol is supporting 3 classes
-    	Class A
+	- Class A
-        	Sends Opens RX1 Opens RX2 Got to sleep
+        	-Sends Opens RX1 Opens RX2 Got to sleep
-    	Class B
+    	- Class B
-        	Sends and receives in adjusted time slots Class C
+        	- Sends and receives in adjusted time slots
+    	- Class C
-        	Sends Opens RX1 waits with opened RX2
+        	- Sends Opens RX1 waits with opened RX2

 Gateway has same airtime limits as the node - you can use 10% band for downlink